Woman placing a portafilter on a semi-automatic espresso machine

 Pre-Infusion and 15-Bar Italian Pump

-Woman tamping coffee in an espresso machine portafilter
+Person tamping coffee in an espresso machine portafilter

 Flat, 58-mm Commercial-Grade Portafilter

-WHAT IS AN AUTOMATIC ESPRESSO MACHINE?
+WHAT IS A FULLY-AUTOMATIC ESPRESSO MACHINE?

-Automatic espresso machines give you espresso at the touch of a button, but lack some ability to customize your beverage.
-They often have built-in coffee grinders with brewing mechanisms that will automatically grind coffee, fill, and tamp the basket, then brew a predetermined amount of espresso.
-These hands-off automatic espresso makers can produce highly consistent results, but leave little room for experimentation.
-If you prefer to hand craft your coffee, this type of espresso machine may not give you enough control.
+Fully-automatic, or super-automatic, espresso machines give you espresso at the touch of a button.
+They often have built-in coffee grinders with brewing mechanisms that will automatically grind coffee, fill and tamp the basket, then brew a predetermined amount of espresso.

-PROS OF A AN AUTOMATIC ESPRESSO MACHINE
+PROS OF A FULLY-AUTOMATIC ESPRESSO MACHINE

 • Extremely easy to use

-• Produces very consistent results
+• Produces consistent results

 • Offers all-in-one systems

-CONS OF An AUTOMATIC ESPRESSO MACHINE
+CONS OF A FULLY-AUTOMATIC ESPRESSO MACHINE

 FACTORS TO CONSIDER WHEN BUYING AN ESPRESSO MACHINE